Gargi1712/permalist/README.md

 # to-do_list

-To-do list is a dynamic and user-friendly web application that allows users to create, manage, and organize their tasks efficiently.
-Built with a modern tech stack, PermaList offers persistent data storage, intuitive UI, and seamless interaction with APIs to enhance task management.
+To-do list or Permalist is a dynamic and user-friendly web application that allows users to create, manage, and organize their tasks efficiently.
+Built with a modern tech stack, it offers persistent data storage, intuitive UI, and seamless interaction with APIs to enhance task management.

 🚀 Features
 ✅ Add, update, and delete tasks